 BBQ Pork Tenderloin Tacos

-These pork tenderloin tacos are topped with a simple homemade BBQ sauce and wrapped up in flour tortillas along with a tangy jicama-radish slaw.
+These pork tenderloin tacos are topped with a simple BBQ sauce and wrapped in flour tortillas with a tangy jicama-radish slaw.

 pork tacos lined up on parchment paper.

-If it’s some sort of tender meat, wrapped in a flour tortilla and served with toppings I’m happy to grab one and call it dinner.
-So, spoiler alert, I’ve never met a taco I didn’t like and these pork tenderloin tacos are a new recipe to add to the list.
+If it’s tender meat wrapped in a flour tortilla and served with toppings, I’ll grab one and call it dinner.
+So, spoiler alert: I’ve never met a taco I didn’t like, and these pork tenderloin tacos are a new recipe to add to the list.

 Ingredients